Mural Arts

 Costs typically include artist fees, materials, insurance, and any required permits.
 Artists should be paid fairly according to national standards.

-Yes, you can ask the artist to provide a quote and they will tell you what they can produce with that budget.
+You can ask the artist to provide a quote and they will tell you what they can produce with that budget.
 Make sure you also consider the costs of wall preparation and whether you will be anti-graffiti coating the artwork.
 Artists should be paid professionally for the time they spend in developing the artwork concept and installing the artwork.
-For more information on artist fees, you can speak to our Arts Officer.
+For more information on artist fees, you can speak to our Arts Officer on (08) 9311 8111.

-Support can be offered under Arts Grants or Place Grants.
+Support can be offered under our Arts Grants or Place Grants.
+Check out our Community Funding page here for more information.

 Vic Park Collective Urban Gallery Mural Map